Git Storage Guide

 cd ..

-ls tackler/ git-storage.conf journal.git
+ls tackler/ git-storage.toml journal.git

 Now you could run default reports by just running: